 Many locally-developed technologies also have the potential to improve living conditions in other places.
 For a successful dissemination of the technologies in several countries of the Global South, a close monitoring and knowledge exchange on local conditions is necessary to embed the solution in the local context.
 In workshops offered through our empowering people.
 Network, we provide points of contact for technology and knowledge transfer.
 We offer inventors of technological solutions opportunities to advance their organizations.

 Hands-on activities in e-mobility, energy, and water

-Our hands-on experience stems from our work in the e-mobility, water, and energy sectors, where we are involved in projects in East Africa and parts of Latin America.
+Our hands-on experience stems from our work in the e-mobility, water, and clean energy sectors, where we are involved in projects in East Africa and parts of Latin America.
 These often utilize simple, off-grid technologies that contribute to a sustainable and environmentally-friendly supply of water and energy in small communities while creating a positive ecological and societal impact.

 Burrell, J.: Material Ecosystems: Theorizing (Digital) Technologies in Socio-Economic Development,

 Berkeley School of Information, 2016